10 November 2020

 The tremendous tree ferns of New Guinea

-From Chelsea Flower Show to the rainforests of New Guinea...
+From Chelsea Flower Show to New Guinea...

 Tree ferns are a Chelsea Flower Show staple.
 But there is more to them than the one species, Dicksonia antarctica, which is commonly grown in the UK.

 There are over 600 species of tree ferns found in tropical areas in South America and South East Asia.

 The island of New Guinea is a tree fern hotspot with 120 species from the tree fern families Cyatheaceae and Dicksoniaceae; over two thirds of these species are endemic to New Guinea and the surrounding small islands.